Artmorse/dotfiles/README.md

 There some things to configure manually after the installation.

 - the slack nord theme: [follow this guide](https://www.nordtheme.com/ports/slack)
-- the discord nord theme:
+- if the discord nord theme isn't applied:
     1. run discord for the first time
     2. run the command `betterdiscordctl install`
     3. restart discord